ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 Stage 2: Ranking Failure

-Ranking failure means the ATS parsed your resume fine but scored it too low for a recruiter to see.
-Modern ATS systems don't auto-reject resumes - they rank and sort them.
-According to Resume Adapter's ATS Statistics, 92% of Fortune 500 companies do NOT auto-reject resumes.
-The widely cited '75% auto-rejection' statistic traces back to a defunct 2013 startup and has no peer-reviewed support.
-Recruiter behaviour drives rejection - they stop reviewing ranked lists before reaching your name.
+Ranking failure means the ATS read your resume, but gave it a low score.
+Modern ATS systems sort and rank resumes rather than auto-reject them.
+According to Resume Adapter’s ATS Statistics, 92% of Fortune 500 companies do NOT auto-reject resumes.
+The well-known ‘75% auto-rejection’ stat comes from a defunct 2013 startup and lacks research support.
+Rejection is driven by recruiter behavior—if they don’t reach your name in the list, you miss out.

 Diagnose Your Resume in 60 Seconds: The Plain-Text Paste Test